praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 ***What does it do?***
-- Finds all doctors in Docedex that match the specified parameter values and displays those doctors to the user within the *doctors list*.
+- Finds all doctors in Docedex that match the specified parameter values and displays those doctors to the user within the *Doctors List*.

 ***Additional notes***
 - The specified parameter values can be case-insensitive.